 There are lots of different types of ebikes out there to choose from, but one common way to subcategorize them is based on the type of motor they use.

-There are two main types of motors found on electric bikes: mid-drive and hub-drive.
-It’s important to know the differences between them as the type of motor you choose will have a significant impact on the ride quality of your electric bike.
+There are two main types of motors found on e bikes: mid-drive and hub-drive.
+It’s important to know the differences between them as the type of motor you choose will have a significant impact on the motor’s power of your electric bike.

 But fear not—we’ve got you covered!
-In this post, we’ll be comparing mid-drive vs hub motor ebikes in detail.
+In this post, we’ll be comparing mid-drive bike vs a hub motor ebike in detail.

 By the end of this article, you’ll understand exactly what each of these terms means and know the differences between them.
 That way, you can make a more well-informed purchase decision and be able to pick out the perfect ebike model for your needs.